In Part One, we looked at the different features and functions of the Posts Table.

 Deleting WordPress Posts Individually

-(WordPress Post management – Trash link)
+(WordPress Post management options – Trash link)

 Your post will be moved to the Trash (1).
-Your posts can be restored by clicking ’Undo’ (2) immediately after items are sent to the trash …
+Your post can be returned to the Table of Posts by clicking on the ‘Undo’ link (2) immediately after being sent to the trash …

-(Posts area – Trash options)
+(Posts screen – Trash options)

 (Trash management options)